jacobelali3/next-resume-website/README.md

-Honestly I felt guilty for making the client load the 'code mp4' video on homepage.
-Create-react-app is also pretty yucky.
-Therefore I decided to migrate to Next so i can load certain things on the server.
-This will also serve as a way to introduce myself to Next.js.
+This website was initially made with create-react-app which can be found [here](https://github.com/jacobelali3/react-resume-website).
+The homepage that loads a background video would experience a delay and the entire single page app was client loaded.
+I wanted the performance and potential of my website to grow.
+Therefore I decided to migrate to Next so i can load certain things on the server and focus abit more on page performance.
+This also served as a way to introduce myself to Next.js (13).

-This repo will serve as the new basis for my Portfolio / Resume website.
+This repo now serve as the new basis for my Portfolio / Resume website.